mshatalov/trello-list-archiver/README.md

 Enjoy!

+## Security
+The Power-Up never stores user data or any data at all.
+The authentication token is securely stored within Trello itself (see https://developers.trello.com/v1.0/reference#client-authorize for technical details) and can only be accessed when you're logged in.

 ## Troubleshooting
 In rare cases when authentication token expires or invalidates, you may need to reauthenticate the Power-Up by navigating to *Show Menu - Power-Ups - Custom*, clicking a gear icon next to the trello-list-archiver and choosing _Remove Personal Settings_.

 After that, click the gear button again, select _Authorize Account_, and follow the prompts to authorize

 ## Code
 Feel free to fork **trello-list-archiver** or suggest a pull request.
-The Power-Up was originally hosted at [Glitch](https://glitch.com) which is a nice platform to experiment with the code, but has moved to GitHub Pages since then.
+The Power-Up was originally hosted at [Glitch](https://glitch.com) which is a nice platform to experiment with the code but has moved to GitHub Pages since then.

 ## Acknowledgments
 Made by [Mikhail Shatalov](https://github.com/mshatalov).